zerynth/docs-v3/docs/hardware/EXP-SER.md

 |    3     |     INTE2    |

 ### S1 Switch
-Warning: pins 2 and 3 must never be in the ON position at the same time
+**Warning**: pins 2 and 3 must never be in the ON position at the same time

 | PIN |       OFF       |             ON              |
 |-----|-----------------|-----------------------------|